Heroin Addiction Maryland: Startling Facts and Statistics

 You Can Get The Help You Need

-No matter what phase of your heroin addiction you might be in, you can still get the help you need.
+No matter what phase of your heroin or other opioid addiction you might be in, you can still get the help you need.
 We at The Freedom Center offer you programs that will allow you to get your life back together as you transition from detox into full recovery.
 Getting back into shape might seem scary or difficult, but it won’t be if you have the right team by your side.

 Among many of the services we provide in our Intensive Outpatient and Partial Hospitalization programs, our professionals help patients by going above and beyond through therapy, process groups, counseling, teaching vocational and life skills, exercise, nutrition, and even legal aid for those who might be going through legal processes because of their addictions.
 Visit our website to find out more and contact us today.
 Our staff can answer all your questions so that you can make the decision that will turn your life around and far away from addiction.